Harmonizing with Nature

-Ayurvedic approach focusses on food as medicine, curating a harmonized lifestyle, personalized herbal protocol, body therapies, yoga asanas, breath work and meditation.
+Ayurvedic approach focuses on food as medicine, curating a harmonized lifestyle, personalized herbal protocol, body therapies, yoga asanas, breathwork and meditation.

 Ayurveda is not about implementing drastic changes for instantaneous results, although you could experience immediate benefits as you begin to consciously adopt the therapeutic recommendations.

-Periodic follow-up sessions is recommended to evaluate and support your progress and to make any necessary adjustments to your management plan.
+Periodic follow-up sessions are recommended to evaluate and support your progress as well as any necessary adjustments to your management plan.

 In this way you can gently and proactively integrate Ayurvedic recommendations into your daily routine whilst cultivating self-understanding and spiritual awareness (your inner voice) for guidance in harmonizing all aspects of your life.